cryptape/dapp-demos/pet-shop/README.md

   })
 ```

-getAdopters is a method name written in the contract.
+`getAdopters` is a method name written in the contract.

-We can use App.contracts.Adoption.methods.methodName, to call the method in deployed contract.
+We can use `App.contracts.Adoption.methods.methodName`, to call the method in deployed contract.

 ### Handling the adopt() Function